Join the club! Subscribe Here

 A martini glass with yogurt, granola, blackberries and pomegranate arils.

 Makes a great gift too!
-I’d love to hear your take on it, what you combine to make it your own!
+I’d love to hear your take on it, and what you combine to make it your own!

 Like this recipe?

-Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️ star rating and comment below the recipe!
+Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️ star rating and leave a comment below the recipe!

 All natural soft baked crockpot granola | www.thefreshcooky.com